Diffusion Models With Learned Adaptive Noise

 20 Dec 2023 · Subham Sekhar Sahoo, Aaron Gokaslan, Chris De Sa, Volodymyr Kuleshov ·

 Diffusion models have gained traction as powerful algorithms for synthesizing high-quality images.
-Central to these algorithms is the diffusion process, which maps data to noise according to equations inspired by thermodynamics and can significantly impact performance.
-A widely held assumption is that the ELBO objective of a diffusion model is invariant to the noise process (Kingma et al.,2021).
-In this work, we dispel this assumption -- we propose multivariate learned adaptive noise (MuLAN), a learned diffusion process that applies Gaussian noise at different rates across an image.
-Our method consists of three components -- a multivariate noise schedule, instance-conditional diffusion, and auxiliary variables -- which ensure that the learning objective is no longer invariant to the choice of the noise schedule as in previous works.
-Our work is grounded in Bayesian inference and casts the learned diffusion process as an approximate variational posterior that yields a tighter lower bound on marginal likelihood.
-Empirically, MuLAN sets a new state-of-the-art in density estimation on CIFAR-10 and ImageNet compared to classical diffusion.
+Central to these algorithms is the diffusion process, a set of equations which maps data to noise in a way that can significantly affect performance.
+In this paper, we explore whether the diffusion process can be learned from data.
+Our work is grounded in Bayesian inference and seeks to improve log-likelihood estimation by casting the learned diffusion process as an approximate variational posterior that yields a tighter lower bound (ELBO) on the likelihood.
+A widely held assumption is that the ELBO is invariant to the noise process: our work dispels this assumption and proposes multivariate learned adaptive noise (MULAN), a learned diffusion process that applies noise at different rates across an image.
+Specifically, our method relies on a multivariate noise schedule that is a function of the data to ensure that the ELBO is no longer invariant to the choice of the noise schedule as in previous works.
+Empirically, MULAN sets a new state-of-the-art in density estimation on CIFAR-10 and ImageNet and reduces the number of training steps by 50%.
 Code is available at https://github.com/s-sahoo/MuLAN

 PDF Abstract